dododoyo/create-bot-template/templates/nestgram/README.md

 ```
 - Once the file is created, get your bot token from [BotFather](https://t.me/botfather):

-- If the bot token received from [BotFather](https://t.me/botfather) was `123456789:aBcdEFgHIJklMnOpQRstUV` variable inside `.env` file should look like this.
+- If the bot token received from [BotFather](https://t.me/botfather) was `123456789:aBcdEFgHIJklMnOpQRstUV`, set BOT_TOKEN variable inside `.env` file like so.

 ```env
 BOT_TOKEN=123456789:aBcdEFgHIJklMnOpQRstUV